-Why This Commonly-Spoken Phrase About Autism Is Actually OffensiveA.
+Why Using The Phrase ‘Oh, That Must Be My Autism?’
+Is Actually OffensiveA.
 Stout

 As someone who has historically suffered from OCD tendencies, it irks me when people use a serious mental disorder to describe a completely normal, human experience.
 People say they’re “so OCD” because they like to have their desks tidy, or they’re bothered by that one slightly angled pencil in a line of otherwise perfectly parallel pencils.
 It makes me want to shake them and scream, “You know nothing of OCD!”